Updated on: 3/11/2020

 Trucking law is a very complex area.
 It’s sometimes the case that one vehicle may have many different companies insuring it; the cab and trailer may be insured by different companies, or the person driving the truck may not have supervised its loading.
 When trucks lose their loads, resulting in backed up highways and possibly injured drivers, it can be difficult to figure out who’s going to pay for the resulting mess.

-That’s why personal injury lawyers who handle trucking law have to work like investigators in order to protect their clients.
+That’s why personal injury lawyers who handle trucking accident claims have to work like investigators in order to protect their clients.
 Because damages in injury cases involving semi-trucks can be very high, the companies that insure trucks are willing to defend claims very aggressively.

 If you or your loved one has been injured in a case involving a semi-truck, it’s time to speak with a qualified trucking accident lawyer.
 The first days and weeks of these cases are often crucial for collecting evidence, so acting sooner is much better than acting later.